shola/whisper-web/README.md

 ## Extensions/enhancements

 - [x] when transcribing, call the transcript the same name as the input file
 - [ ] push a notification when the downloads are ready
+- [ ] display transcription progress as percentage transcribed
+- [ ] track performance metrics (time to transcribe)
+- [ ] drag/drop files for transcription